Want to know the best common Korean names in South Korea? Let’s find out here!

 It is not only related to Chinese culture but also their near countries like Japan.
 For example, some of the given names were similar to Japanese names and meanings.
 It is because the culture and beliefs of these three countries are somewhat very similar to each other.
 As you can observe, their clothing style, religion, and tradition are somewhat alike.
 By this, I can say that their language usage, specifically in choosing Korean names, is not far apart from how the Chinese and Japanese chose and used it.

 On the other hand, the Koreans are very picky in terms of giving names to their baby boy or baby girl.
-Like Japanese and Chinese people, they believe that 'a name will determine one's life and destiny.'
-Several Koreans nowadays choose given names of the country's first leader or even from their current leader.
+Like Japanese and Chinese people, they believe that ‘a name will determine one’s life and destiny.’
+Several Koreans nowadays choose given names of the country’s first leader or even their current leader.
 Others may be inspired by a k pop singer or Korean actor.
 But all in all, choosing Korean names in South Korea holistically represents their history, culture, beliefs, and values.

 If you want to learn more about the Korean Language, download Ling App by Simya Solutions.
 This is a user-friendly learning language application to teach you in many interesting ways.
-This includes some trivia, facts, alphabets, vocabulary from different countries around the world.
+This includes some trivia, facts, alphabet, and vocabulary from different countries around the world.
 You do not need to buy big books or bulk travel guides.
 All you need to do is have a smartphone, laptop, or tablet to access this friendly application anytime, anywhere.

 Can’t wait to learn more?
 Download it now!